MicrocontrollersDev/Alternatives/docs/latest/migrating.md

             - If a link does not redirect you to the latest version but rather the main page, on the right side of the page, you should find a tag icon with the latest version.

     - CurseForge:
         - Click on the `Files` tab.
-Look for the versions of the mod with the Minecraft version you desire and is for the Fabric or Quilt mod loader, and download the latest one.
+Look for the versions of the mod with the Minecraft version you desire and is for the Fabric mod loader, and download the latest one.
 You can also press the `View All` button, then sort by mod loader or Minecraft version to make finding the correct jar easier.

     If you are using Prism Launcher, you can simply go to the mods menu for your instance and press the "Download Mods" button in the top right to search Modrinth and CurseForge directly inside the launcher.